Adversarial Multiple Access Channels with Individual Injection Rates: Two Algorithms of Small Latency

 \section{Two Algorithms of Small Latency}

-In this section we present algorithms with packet latencies that are close to optimal.
+In this section we present algorithms with packet latencies that are close to optimal against an adversary of aggregate injection rate~$1$.
 The algorithms are developed for the two scenarios when either (1) collision detection \emph{is} available, in which case we do not use control bits in messages, or (2) collision detection is \emph{not} available, in which case we do use control bits in messages.